-The downside to the EC-II is that it is heavy, really heavy.
+In addition to suffering from functional issues, the EC-II is heavy, really heavy.
 Some would describe it as a brick, but a more appropriate description would be a cinder block.
 With just the basic viewfinder, 75mm ƒ/2.8 lens, and a roll of film loaded, the camera weighs 4 pounds 11½ ounces (2,141 grams).
 The laptop I’m writing this post on only weighs 3 pounds.
 But, it’s not just the EC, all of the vintage Bronicas are absolute beasts to carry.
-Hanging them on a neck strap is not super comfortable and hand carrying them is a workout for the hands and forearms.
-I prefer to either carry this camera with an attached hand grip, or slung over one shoulder.
+Hanging them on a neck strap is quickly uncomfortable, and hand carrying them is a workout for the forearms.
+The only real way to carry and EC-II for any length of time is to sling it over one shoulder.

 Why do you expect less from a 2¼ slr than you from your 35?